SAP Commerce Cloud Migration Checklist: 6 Phases That Actually Matter

 Phase 1: How Should You Assess Your Current System?

 64% of organisations cite data quality as the top challenge in technology adoption (McKinsey, 2024).
-The assessment phase is where you find data quality issues, performance bottlenecks, and hidden customisations — before they become migration blockers.
+The assessment phase is where you catch data quality issues, performance bottlenecks, and hidden customisations before they become migration blockers.
+Spend the time here.
+It pays for itself ten times over.

 Establish performance baselines.
 Measure your current system’s response times, throughput, and load capacity.
 You need these numbers to validate that the migrated system performs at least as well.
-Without baselines, you can’t prove the migration succeeded.
+Without baselines, you can’t prove the migration succeeded or failed.
+I’ve seen teams skip this and then spend weeks arguing about whether performance got worse.
+Nobody wins that argument without data.

 Profile your data.
-How many products, customers, orders, and content items?
-What’s the data quality?
-Are there duplicate records, orphaned references, or inconsistent formats?
-We typically find 15–25% of product data needs cleanup before migration.
+How many products, customers, orders, content items?
+What’s the data quality like?
+Duplicate records, orphaned references, inconsistent formats?
+We typically find 15-25% of product data needs cleanup before migration.
+Better to deal with that now than drag dirty data into a fresh environment.

 Database cleanup.
-Remove outdated transactional data, temporary records, and orphaned entries.
-Cleaner source data means faster migration, fewer errors, and better performance in the new environment.
+Remove outdated transactional data, temporary records, orphaned entries.
+Cleaner source data means faster migration, fewer errors, better performance in the new environment.

 Check encryption and credentials.
 If your current setup uses Transparent Attribute Encryption (TAE) with custom keys, document all encrypted attributes and plan their migration to Commerce Cloud’s key management.